Jakkarin-Promsee/My-Coding-Journey/README.md

 ## My Projects
 - ### **[Grade 7-9](#my-project-between-grade-7-9)**
     - [**Mixer Rubber Imitate Senna Siamea Leaves**](#mixer-rubber-imitate-senna-siamea-leaves)
+        - **Achievements:** 1 Gold and 1 Silver award at the national level.
         - **Skills and Technologies Used:**
             - Engineering only.
             - Electrical system design and 3D design.
         - **Description:** Development of a Mixer Rubber Water system using a Senna Siamea leaves model to mix formic acid with rubber for the production of cup rubber.
 This project aimed to the challenges faced by rubber tappers; swollen rubber, which lowers rubber prices and reduces their income.
-        - **Achievements:** 1 Gold and 1 Silver award at the national level.

     - [**Wild fire notifications transmitter remotely**](#wild-fire-notifications-transmitter-remotely)
+        - **Achievements:** Passed the short term capital selection from JSTP (Junior Science Talent Project).
         - **Skills and Technologies Used:**
             - Coding C language with Node MCU ESP-8266 (Micro-controller board).
             - Implementing a wireless signal notification system for remote monitoring using Line.